praveek/launch.en/help/release-notes/current.md

 ## Bug Fixes

-* In certain edge cases where you had more than 100 libraries on the Publishing screen, there was a bug that caused Libraries in the Submitted column not to show up.
-That's been fixed now.
+* Fixed an issue where, in certain edge cases where you had more than 100 libraries on the Publishing screen, there was a bug that caused Libraries in the Submitted column not to show up.

 ## September 12, 2019